Board members are invited to submit the external committee report form below.

 Kathy enjoys spending her time at the family remote cottage at Paint lake.
 Recreation is her passion and she can usually be found down at the TRCC volunteering for committees.

 Kathy was first elected to the AMM Board as a Northern District Director in June 2019, and Vice-President in November 2022.
+She was elected President in November 2024.

 Rhonda grew up in Deloraine and has spent the last 26 years on a farm in Boissevain.
 She is married and has two grown boys and a beautiful granddaughter.